Checking is Checking is Checking?

 Traditional Checking Accounts Are Disappearing

-With financial institutions still in shock, a LendEDU survey found that “roughly 45% of respondents were open to using Amazon as their primary banking account, while 49.6% would use a savings account created by the company” Ouch.
+With financial institutions scrambling for solutions, a LendEDU survey found that “roughly 45% of respondents were open to using Amazon as their primary banking account, while 49.6% would use a savings account created by the company”.

 Is Checking Doomed?